411 7 1

 RETIRE IN THE PHILIPPINES.
 The Philippine government makes it quite easy to live permanently in the country.
 It has fewer restrictions than we have seen reported by other Southeast Asian countries.
 We have seen several complaints about the hassle retirees get in Thailand.
 There are basically four ways that the foreigner can live in the Philippines.
 Let’s start with the Special Resident Retirement Visa.

 SPECIAL RESIDENT RETIREE VISA (SRRV).
-This is a top option if you are not married to a Philippine citizen, have a pension of more than $1,000 per month and have $10,000 to leave invested in a Philippine bank.
+This is a top option if you are not married to a Philippine citizen, have a pension of more than $1,000 per month and have $10,000 or more to leave deposited in a Philippine bank.
 It’s sort of the Cadillac (BMW?) of Philippine visas.
 You’ll never have to set foot in a Bureau of Immigration office.
 You’ll apply and get your visa at the relatively plush PRA offices in the Citibank Tower in Makati.
 SRRV holders are exempt from ACR, I-card, exit clearance and re-entry permit requirements.
 You get a special photo ID card and a pretty PRA visa with tropical island motif is inserted into your passport.
 As of 2009, the PRA had 21,000 foreign retirees from 17 countries.
 There are several other categories of SRRV visa for those who are younger or do not have a pension.
 Please see the table below.

 Here’s something I wrote after I received my SRRV in 2007.
 In reading this keep in mind that it applies to what the PRA now calls the “SRRV Classic”.
-While most new SRRV visas are now the newer “Smile SRRV”, the classic is really the best bet for retirees with a pension.
+While most new SRRV visas are now the newer “Smile SRRV”, the SRRV “Classic” is really the best bet for retirees with a pension.
 The Smile SRRV which requires a $20,000 deposit seems more geared to younger and more more business-oriented Chinese and Korean applicants rather than retirees.
 More information at the Philippine Retirement Authority website.
 Also check http://www.philippine-embassy.de/bln/images/ConsularSection/VisaServices/pdf/special.resident.retirees.visa.srrv.info.pdf which is seems to be the SRRV FAQ which used to be on the PRA website but seems to have disappeared.